Jason10897/Barcode-Detection/README.md

 <br>Code for detecting and decoding barcodes in images.

 2. Barcode Scanner for Videos.ipynb
 <br>Code for detecting and decoding barcodes in videos.
+Also has a commented line of code to save a video as a set of frames.
+FileUploadStream

+3. Frames to Video.ipynb
+<br>Code for assembling a set of frames into a video.